cjavad/hashit/README.rst

 Changelog
 --------------

+    3.3.8 - Added more documentation and added sha3 (Keccak) support for detect

     3.3.7 - Refractored the hashit.check code so you can now use it from python! (see `docs/extra.md#gui <docs/extra.md#gui>`__ for an example)